You are currently viewing Homeschool Curriculum on a Budget

 For example, last year I considered purchasing a Spanish language program.
 I thought that would be nice, and possibly accelerate my boys’ learning.

-However, after totaling up all the things I KNEW I was gonna need to buy AND knowing that we are already learning Latin and using Duolingo (for free and the boys enjoy it), I decided that could always come later.
+However, after totaling up all the things I KNEW I needed to buy AND knowing that we are already learning Latin and using Duolingo (for free and the boys enjoy it), I decided that could always come later.
 It didn’t make the cut.

 Before buying, consider if it’s absolutely necessary.
 If you determine it’s just a want, but you really, really want it, maybe you can sub out something you need for something free or borrowed, while still honoring your budget.